Power & UPS

 Common mistakes

-- Buying ECC RAM + ECC-capable platform 'because every NAS needs ECC' when the workload is media + replaceable file dumps — accepts the 30-40W idle cost without the data-criticality justification.
+- Buying ECC RAM + ECC platform 'because every NAS needs ECC' for media + replaceable dumps — accepts the higher idle cost without the data-criticality justification.

-- Counting on HDD spin-down without auditing Plex / Mover / Community Apps for spin-down blockers — drives never spin down, expected savings never materialize.
+- Counting on HDD spin-down without auditing Plex / Mover / Community Apps for blockers — drives never spin down and the expected savings never materialize.

-- Realtek 2.5 GbE NIC + 'inexplicable' high idle — the NIC breaks ASPM and costs ~4W.
-Replace with Intel I225/I226 for the cleanest path.
+- Realtek 2.5 GbE NIC + 'inexplicable' high idle — the NIC breaks ASPM and costs a few watts; replace with Intel I225/I226 for the cleanest path.

 Stop points